oneapi-src/level-zero-spec/Programming_Guide.md

 ## Synchronization Primitives
 There are three types of synchronization primitives:
 1. **Fences** - used to communicate to the host that command queue execution has completed.
-2. **Events** - used as fine-grain host-to-device or device-to-host waits and signals within a command list.
+2. **Events** - used as fine-grain host-to-device, device-to-host or device-to-device waits and signals within a command list.
-3. **Semaphores** - used for fine-grain control of command lists execution across multiple, simultaneous command queues.
+3. **Semaphores** - used for fine-grain control of command lists execution across multiple, simultaneous command queues within a device.

 ### Fences
 - A fence can only be signaled from a device's command queue (e.g. between execution of command lists)